 Cattle were probably the most important animals in India for people.
+They came to India originally from Central Asia.
 Indian people did not eat cows, because Hindus thought of cows as sacred.
 But people used cows to pull carts, and for plowing fields, and also used cows’ milk to make yogurt.

 Elephants were born in the wild, but sometimes men caught and tamed them.
 These elephants pulled trees for building houses, carried heavy loads, and fought in battles.
 People also used the ivory from elephant tusks to carve statues and make jewelry.